sglavoie/sglavoie.github.io/README.md

 # Source code for [sglavoie.com](https://www.sglavoie.com/)

 This repository contains the source code for my personal website, which is a blog describing my learning path in all things related to computer science.
-For more details, you can visit the [GitHub repository](https://github.com/sglavoie/sglavoie.github.io) with the actual content of the website.

 Please feel free to reuse all the code that you might need!